Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

-\subsection{Model training scheme}
+\subsubsection{Model training scheme}

 The proposed architecture must combine two different learning processes using the same parameters.
-As stated above, this shared information forces the network to combine the normal and pathological features of each image.
+As stated above, this shared information forces the network to combine each image's normal and pathological features.

-Regarding the training of the model, two different outputs will use two different losses, which must be combined to train the model.
-The \gls{ae} output is responsible for reconstructing the information in the input image, while the classifier must differentiate between healthy and regions with the presence of a tumour in it.
+Regarding the model's training, two different outputs will use two different losses, which must be combined to train the model.
+The \gls{ae} output is responsible for reconstructing the information in the input image, while the classifier must differentiate between healthy and regions with the presence of a tumor in it.

 First, the input image $x$ must be reconstructed by the \gls{ae} generating $\hat{x}$, both the input and the reconstructed image will be compared using the L2 norm.

 This reconstruction loss function $L_{r}$ will force the latent space to learn the spatial features of the input image.